Editor choice

 The Best Turntables and Record Players of 2026 for Every Budget

 Nine turntables and record players tested from $179 to $879.
-The AT-LP120XUSB at $399 is the right deck for most people.
-The AT-LP60X at $179 is the correct starting point for beginners and anyone looking for cheap vinyl turntables that will not damage records.
-The Pro-Ject Debut Carbon EVO at $649 is for audiophiles.
-Before buying above $200, check if you need a separate phono preamp.
-Four decks on this list have one built in, five do not.
+The AT-LP120XUSB at $399 is the best turntable for most people.
+The AT-LP60X at $179 is the correct starting point for beginners and anyone looking for a cheap record player that will not damage records.
+The Pro-Ject Debut Carbon EVO at $649 is for audiophiles ready to build a serious system.
+Before buying above $200, check whether you need a separate phono preamp — four decks on this list have one built in, five do not.
+For wireless options, see the best Bluetooth turntables guide.

 Quick Picks at a Glance